Shetland News - Advertise with us

 Ocean Kinetics - The Engineering Experts

-History / Norwegian liberation convoy about to arrive in Lerwick
+History / Norwegian liberation convoy arrives in Lerwick

 The Norwegian liberation flotilla arriving at Lerwick harbour on Tuesday afternoon.
 Photo: Malcolm Younger/Millgaet Media

-A FLOTILLA of Norwegian vessels is expected to arrive in Lerwick soon as part of celebrations to mark the 80th anniversary of Victory in Europe (VE) Day.
+A FLOTILLA of Norwegian vessels has arrived in Lerwick as part of celebrations to mark the 80th anniversary of Victory in Europe (VE) Day.

-The ‘liberation convoy’ is sailing towards Lerwick Harbour today (Tuesday) having left Bergen early on Monday morning.
+The ‘liberation convoy’ was sailing towards Lerwick Harbour on Tuesday afternoon having left Bergen early on Monday morning.

-They are expected to be joined on their arrival into the town by other vessels including the RNLI Lerwick lifeboat and Viking longship replica Dim Riv.
+They were joined on their arrival into the town by other vessels including the RNLI Lerwick lifeboat and Viking longship replica Dim Riv.

 It marks the first time some of the Norwegian vessels have crossed the North Sea since World War Two.